in2code-de/powermail/Documentation/Faq/Index.rst

 Can I use another Captcha Extension?
 ------------------------------------

 Yes.
-At the moment we support a build-in calculating captcha in the powermail core and the extension "captcha".
+At the moment we support a build-in calculating captcha in the powermail core and the extension **captcha**.

 .. _canisavetoothertables: